Terabit-speed switching backplane.

 Various interface cards available (USB HID/2.0, RS-232, and others).

-Can be used with remote DKM and DKM FX extenders for extra-long links.
+Can be used with remote DKM or DKM FX extenders for extra-long links.

 Modular, no fixed ports.
 Moves, adds, and changes are quick and easy.